monome/docs/norns/advanced-access.md

 Be careful when editing files on norns.
 If you delete files that norns needs to run, it could corrupt the filesystem which would require a complicated re-flash of the image to get back up and running.
 You most likely only want to be updating things in the dust subdirectory.

 Alternatives to Cyberduck include Transmit for macOS and FileZilla for macOS, windows and linux.
-While the screens will be different, the goal is the same -- to connect to norns over the IP adress provided using SFTP/port 22.
+While the screens will be different, the goal is the same -- to connect to norns over the IP address provided using SFTP/port 22.

 1. If norns is not already running, boot it up.
 Navigate to SYSTEM / WIFI.
 You can either use norns in HOTSPOT mode, or by connecting to the same NETWORK that the computer you'll be downloading the SFTP client to is on.
 See the [network connect docs](../play/#network-connect) for more information about WiFi setup.